AdobeDocs/campaign-classic.pt-BR/help/installation/using/integration-into-a-web-server-for-windows.md

 Para fazer isso, siga as etapas abaixo:

-1. Edite os filtros ISAPI para o site do Adobe Campaign clicando no link **[!UICONTROL Driver mapping]** ícone.
+1. Edite os filtros ISAPI para o site do Adobe Campaign clicando no ícone **[!UICONTROL Driver mapping]**.
 1. A verificação do conteúdo do filtro ISAPI.